hhassle/Townsend_et_al_2022_2/README.txt

 ~/iqtree_trees/* contains all Mathematica notebooks of IQ-TREE based calculations used to compute waning antibody profiles for cumulative probabilities of breakthrough infection following different booster administration intervals.
 ~/raxml_trees/* contains all Mathematica notebooks of RAxML based calculations used to compute waning antibody profiles for cumulative probabilities of breakthrough infection following different booster administration intervals.
+~/Supplementary_Tables.xlsx contains excel file for supplementary tables 1 and 2.